Two United Nations Plaza: Design and construction

-There is a large chamfer seen on the southeast corner of the building, with a sloping setback, and blue-green glass wrapping 26-stories of office space and thirteen-stories of luxury apartments for UN delegation employees.
+There is a large chamfer seen on the southeast corner of the building, with a sloping setback, and blue-green glass wrapping 26-stories of office space and thirteen stories of luxury apartments for UN delegation employees.
 A lobby and two bridges join the towers.
 Bridges are connecting both One and Two on the third and eleventh floors.

 Planning

 As originally planned, the UN's project was to be a two-block complex for office, hotel, and conference space funded by the City of New York and New York State, developed by the UNDC.
-But due to the economic recession and resistance from the Turtle Bay community and Tudor city residents, the large-scale project was abandoned in the early 1970s.
+However, due to the economic recession and resistance from the Turtle Bay community and Tudor city residents, the large-scale project was abandoned in the early 1970s.
 Only the hotel at the corner of 44th and First Avenue was built.
 As Roche recalled, it was "really a leftover piece."
 The building was designed to "complement the adjacent glass-walled structure" which opened in 1975 ― Tower One on 44th Street ― and was projected to cost $50 million.